CartoDB/documentation/app/content/analytics-toolbox-bigquery/overview/getting-access.md

 #### Installation

-To install the Analytics Toolbox in the `carto` dataset we will make use of [this installation package](https://storage.googleapis.com/carto-analytics-toolbox-core/bigquery/carto-analytics-toolbox-core-bigquery-2021.12.13.zip) and follow the instructions below.
+To install the Analytics Toolbox in the `carto` dataset we will use the [this installation package](https://storage.googleapis.com/carto-analytics-toolbox-core/bigquery/carto-analytics-toolbox-core-bigquery-2021.12.13.zip) and follow the instructions below.
 Please note that this process should be repeated every time a new version of the Toolbox is available.

 Access the Cloud Shell and set the environment variables as described in the preparation step above, then run the following commands: